The Photographers Guide to Buying a Tripod-New

 Final Thoughts on Buying a Tripod

 Purchasing a good tripod is one of the best things you can do to improve your photography and allows access to compositions not possible by handholding.
 Yes, it is costly and requires some thought but do you really want to put that $4000 camera and $2500 lens on a $70 tripod?
 I certainly hope not.
-On the other hand, I prefer photographers to handhold gear before placing it on a flimsy tripod.
+If you don’t have the funds to buy a stable tripod, I recommend handholding your camera.
+It is the better alternative to a cheap and flimsy tripod.

 I hope the above guide helps you navigate the decisions involved in buying a tripod and would love to hear your thoughts on if the guide was helpful to you.